holochain/holochain-rust/doc/holochain_101/src/json_string.md

 Notes:

-- We no longer have an `unwrap` to deal with
+- We no longer have an `unwrap` so there is slightly less boilerplate to type
 - We have a lot of direct control over the structure of our output JSON
 - For better or worse we avoid what the compiler says about `Serialize` on `Foo`
 - We must now manually ensure that `"{\"foo\":...}"` is handled _everywhere_